lougheedlab/eDNA_Manual/src/sections/Section 8.rst

 where to sample and sample number/volume in lentic, lotic and marine ecosystems: https://ab.pensoft.net/book/68634/.
-It is critical that you report your definition of sampling region, sites, stations, and replicates in whatever materials you produce from your eDNA research (Table 3).
+It is critical that you report your definition of sampling region, sites, stations, and replicates in whatever materials you produce from your eDNA research (:numref:`table_site_terminology`).

 In general, your sampling scheme should consider your biological questions, the life history (especially phenology) of your target species, the hydrological characteristics of your